top of page

 Fort George in Pensacola, Fla., personal collection

 In loose interpretation, Florida was briefly the fourteenth and fifteenth colonies when the British took control in 1763.
 Splitting it into two, East Florida included St. Augustine as the capital, while West Florida had Pensacola as the capital.
-Not much came out of this; however, a few skirmishes were fought here, such as the Battle of Alligator Creek and the Battle of Thomas Creek, both near Callahan.
+Not much came out of this; however, a few skirmishes were fought here, such as the Battle of Alligator Creek and the Battle of Thomas Creek near Callahan.

 For sites, in Pensacola, there's Fort George, the largest trio of fortifications on Gage Hill.
 The Colonial Archaeological Trail throughout downtown highlights Spanish, British, and American occupations.
 Over in St. Augustine, the city highlights its colonial past, which ties into its earlier history.